 Besides the thousands of comments on his blog, Tim tries to respond to every reader who emails with private questions.
 He shares his writings as a former member of the LDS Church, having resigned his membership on 13 Sep 2014.
 The reasons are shared on the post, “Why I resigned from the LDS Church.”
 You might also be interested in reading “What I Believe” for additional background.

-A life-long Southern Californian (born in Covina), Tim has been happily married to Carol for nearly 37 years.
+A life-long Southern Californian (born in Covina), Tim has been happily married to Carol for 38 years.
 We have one adult son who lives in Ventura and works not far from his parents, here in beautiful Camarillo, the home of a former state mental hospital, now the newest state university.
 Carol and I are pleased our son has chosen to follow in his dad’s footsteps as a network engineer.

 Although my parents are both deceased, I will be forever grateful for the influence they wielded in my life.
 My mother was an educator, with a love of reading, learning, writing and teaching that she passed on to me.
 My father was a humble, quiet man, a peacemaker who took seriously his duty to provide security and stability for his family.
 I have five living brothers and sisters (one brother died as an infant) and love each of them.
 My oldest sister worked for an apostle.